With the spread of xAPI, an LMS can no longer be a stand-alone silo. It must actively participate in a Learning Ecosystem.

 - As previously mentioned, most BI Tools have existing integrations with business data systems.
 Why re-invent the wheel?

-With our Learning Ecosystem Platform you have data stack to capture all learning activities.
+With our Learning Ecosystem Platform you have a data stack to capture all learning activities.
 Use the LRS to capture “non-traditional” learning such as games, virtual worlds, social learning, micro-learning and simulations.
 Use the LMS to capture instructor-led activities, traditional e-learning and compliance records.
 The Ecosystem will provide you with a common source for reporting across the LRS and LMS.